isomerpages/imh-predict/pages/Participant's Voices.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Participant A banner" src="/images/Infographics/Participant_A.png">
 </div>
-<p>We recently participated in a six-year study on the causes of depression
+<p></p><p align="center"> We recently participated in a six-year study on the causes of depression
 among adults in Singapore reported in the Straits Times on 22 May 2025.
 My wife, sister, and I applied and were accepted into the control group, after a screening process and a main interview, conveniently conducted via Teams.
-This saved us a trip to the Institute of Mental Health (IMH).&nbsp;
-<br>&nbsp;
-<br>The researchers spoke with us individually and emailed us detailed information
-about the assessments, procedures, and consent requirements, emphasizing participant confidentiality.
+This saved us a trip to the Institute of Mental Health (IMH). <br>The researchers spoke with us individually and emailed us detailed information about the assessments, procedures, and consent requirements, emphasizing participant confidentiality.
 Following this, we made an onsite visit to provide blood samples and complete additional documentation.
 We particularly